lauriewaller/exchange-rate/README.md

 * webpack-cli 3.3.8
 * webpack-dev-server 3.8.0

+## Description
-## This application converts the user's chosen amount in U.S. dollars into a different currency of the user's choice.
+This application converts the user's chosen amount in U.S. dollars into a different currency of the user's choice.
 The application is set to handle euros, Japanese yen, British pounds, Australian dollars, and Swiss francs.

 ## Setup/Installation Requirements